 Ability to make changes

-You need a website that you can update easily yourself.
-Your website will be much more useful to you and much more interesting to visitors if you are able to make changes to it yourself.
-By this I mean things like adding new content and pictures, showing details of special offers and posting the latest news about you or your company.
+You need a website that you can easily update yourself.
+Your website will be much more useful to you and much more interesting to visitors if you are able to make regular content changes.
+By this we mean things like adding new content and pictures, showing details of special offers and posting the latest news about you or your company.
 Some web developers prefer to do this themselves, and will charge you each time you want something doing.
-Look for a web developer that provides a content management system (CMS) which is like a dashboard that you can use to update your own site.
+Look for a web developer that provides a content management system (CMS) which is basically a dashboard area that you can use to update your own site.

 Search Engine Optimisation (SEO)

 There’s no point in having a great website if no-one can find it!
-You need a website that’s going to appear in search engine results like Google.
-Check that your web developer will optimise your site so that search engines like Google will be able to find it.
+You need a website that’s going to appear in search engine results like Google’s.
+Check that your web developer will optimise your site so that search engines will be able to find it easily and index it.

-Look for a developer who will include free training on how to use and update your site, how to get the most out of it and provide you with some helpful notes to take away.
-A good developer should also give you some basic training in SEO, so that if you update your site you will be able to take SEO considerations into account.
+Look for a developer who will include training on how to use and update your site and how to get the most out of it.
+A good developer should also give you some basic training in SEO, so that if you update your site you will be able to make sure that search engines will rank it highly.

 Still need a website?
 What next?

-Outerbridge provide domain names, hosting and website design/development.
-We also provide website care packages which include everything you need to look after your website.
+Outerbridge provide domain names, hosting and website design/development, as well as website support packages which include everything you need to look after your website.
 We are always happy to discuss options with you and we explain things in simple language.
 You can contact us via the contact page, give us a call on 01626 572572, or email us at firstname.lastname@example.org.